Order of the White Lion: 1922–1961

 Subsequent to World War II, the Order of the White Lion became an award to those who had helped liberate Czechoslovakia from occupation by Nazi Germany.
 Following the surrender of Germany in May 1945, a large number of foreign bestowals were made by presenting the Order of the White Lion to senior officers of the Allied militaries.
 A similar Order with the same name, Military Order of the White Lion was instituted in 1945 and could be conferred upon both Czechoslovak citizens and foreigners.
-Dwight D. Eisenhower and George S. Patton are two Americans who received the Military Order of the White Lion after the close of World War II.
+Dwight D. Eisenhower, George S. Patton and John L. Pierce are three Americans who received the Military Order of the White Lion after the close of World War II.
 Argentinian revolutionary Ernesto Guevara is also a notable recipient of the award.

 1961–1992

 The Order was remodeled after the change of the official name of Czechoslovakia and its national arms.
 A new regulation was issued for the order, and was divided into three classes (I, II, and III, with I being the highest).
 The Collar was reserved only for foreign heads of state.